Rajnesh5/Dev-O-Web/README.md

-This is just frontend which I've made during learning phase of my web development.
+This is only frontend of a webpage using intermediate skills of web development.